DappierAI/dappier-githooks/README.md

 Automatically prepend branch names to your commit messages for better commit tracking and organization.

+**🌍 Global Installation** - Install once and use across all your Git repositories!

 ## 🎯 What It Does

 Transforms your commit messages by automatically adding the branch name as a prefix: